Pg96/IoT-2021-Individual-Assigments/README.md

 ![alt text](images/diagram2.png "Architecture diagram") The _FIT/IoT-Lab Testbed_ node in the diagram includes the m3 nodes running the application, the m3 node running the generic border router firmware and the a8 node running the MQTT broker plus the transparent bridge.

+### 1.3.
+How do you measure the performance of the system?

 ## 2. Hands-on Walkthrough
 ### IoT-Lab Setup